nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd task in the ModuleBook3.5.
 * `find CS2103T` followed by `delete 1` deletes the 1st task in the results of the `find` command.

+### Delete all tasks: `clear`

+Deletes all tasks from the module book.

+Application: Used to clear out module book after a school term ends.

+Format: `clear`

 ### Mark a task as done : `done`

 Mark an existing task as done.
 Done tasks are coloured green.

+Application: Used to indicate task is completed and does not need any attention at the moment.

 Format: `done INDEX`